A Practical Guide to Using Sigma with Databricks

 - the continued investment being made in Serverless data plane by Databricks, and

 - the fact that personnel cost associated with maintaining cloud infrastructure for the classic data plane is not included in this cost analysis

 Therefore, it is our conclusion that using Serverless SQL warehouses, even in Scenario 1, is advisable due to the overall benefits it provides despite the slightly higher cost.

-- whose data source is one of the following external systems - Amazon Redshift, Azure Cosmos DB, Azure Synapse Analytics, Cassandra, Couchbase, ElasticSearch, Google BigQuery, MongoDB, Neo4j, Redis, Snowflake, SQL databases using JDBC.
+- Data sources include external systems such as Amazon Redshift, Azure Cosmos DB, Azure Synapse Analytics, Cassandra, Couchbase, ElasticSearch, Google BigQuery, MongoDB, Neo4j, Redis, Snowflake, and SQL databases using JDBC.

 For the same table created as a Delta table, a count of records takes less than a second, and a query to calculate a measure grouped by one column takes ~2 seconds with a small SQL warehouse.

 This image shows how medallion architecture works with Sigma:

 - Bronze-level (raw ingestion) data can be stored in both Non-Delta and Delta tables and objects.
 Non-Delta objects allow file format flexibility without requiring a defined schema.
 Delta protocol now supports schema evolution making it possible to store structured, semi-structured and unstructured data in Delta tables.

 - Silver-level (transformed, cleaned, and/or normalized) data is normally stored in delta tables.
 Delta tables help protect the data at this step in the process due to ACID transaction guarantees.